‹ All posts

 By Registered Agent Guides · Mar 18, 2026 · 10 min read

-The word "foreign" has nothing to do with other countries.
-In state law, any LLC formed in a different state is considered foreign.
+Foreign qualification is the process of registering an LLC formed in one state to legally do business in another.
+It does not create a new LLC.
+It registers your existing LLC as a “foreign” entity in that second state.
+The word “foreign” has nothing to do with other countries.
+In state law, any LLC formed in a different state is foreign.
 A Delaware LLC operating in Texas is a foreign LLC in Texas.

 Why states require it